 ► Expedition is particulary well liked by sail boat racers.
 It imports and dispays C-Map 4D cards.
 The Expedition Marine web site goes into detail about the features of this mature, well-adapted marine navigation software.

-► Coastal Explorer is feature packed and well known about Windows PC users.
-Feedback tells us Canadian CHS chart licenses bought through Fugawi.com and then downloaded via CHS Digital Portal work well with Coastal Explorer.
-See the software's features here.
+► Coastal Explorer is feature packed and well known among Windows PC users.
+Feedback tells us Canadian CHS chart via the CHS Digital Portal work well with Coastal Explorer.
+See the software's features on the Rosepoint web site.

 ► PC Plotter Navigation Software displays Navionics charts from media card and does a good job with tidal display and optimizing your journey.
 See the Yachting Software web site for details on this an related planning software.